 Cash and cash equivalents

-In the consolidated cash flow statement, cash and cash equivalents include immediately available bank balances, which are a central component of the management of the Group’s payment transactions.
+In the consolidated cash flow statement, cash and cash equivalents includes bank balances available upon demand, which are a central component of the management of the Group’s payment transactions.

 Available-for-sale financial assets